mcsix/xela_models/README.md

 ## Changelog and notes
+### _2021/10/14_
+* Change links to official ones for v4 without sensors and use sensor bodies as fixed link
+* Modify some initial values to match the hand for testing
+#### Known issues
+- [ ] Encoders can report slightly different data between hands
+- [ ] Accuracy of the Allegro hand -> TF is separate from URDF and would need to be manipulated by separately (not supported by XELA)

 ### _2021/10/12_
 * Add _baseispalm_ parameter to enforce default name for allegro ROS node
 * Update link names to be fully compatible with allegro's